 Response Rates Remain Lower Than 50%

-The frequency of this topic in reviews keeps growing even in 2021.
-The sentiment linked to Covid-19 and PPE is very positive with ratings averaging at 4.5 out of 5.
+The frequency of this topic in reviews is declining as the UK enters the post-pandemic period.
+The sentiment linked to Covid-19 and PPE remains positive with ratings averaging at around 4.5 out of 5.

-Staff and Nursing Care Quality are the biggest drivers of positive sentiment
+Staff Professionalism and Nursing Care Quality are the biggest drivers of positive sentiment in reviews

-Resident feedback relating to the staff and nursing care quality are among the most positive categories we analysed from all online reviews.
+Resident feedback relating to staff professionalism and nursing care quality are among the most positive categories we analysed from all online reviews.
 These are important factors for residents and families when choosing a care home provider.
-As detailed earlier, high turnover is one of the main challenges faced by the industry and their staff is the one resource that underpins growth for care business owners.
+As detailed earlier, labour shortages and high turnover are some of the main challenges faced by the industry and their staff is the one resource that underpins growth for care business owners.

-Responsiveness (or lack thereof) is generating the most negative sentiment
+Responsiveness (or lack thereof) continues to generate the most negative sentiment

 The lack of communication from the home regarding visits and facilitating her to communicate with family was distressing for all of us.

-Offering a great member experience means being responsive to residents and families comments.
+Offering a great resident experience means being responsive to residents and families comments.
 Providers need technologies to help them communicate with their local communities effectively.

 We ranked the top 10 largest senior living groups using our proprietary Reputation Score.
 To arrive at a group’s Reputation Score, we evaluated facilities within each group and aggregated their scores.